-A group of tests that measures eye movements as you look at different light patterns, and checks for signs of balance system dysfunction.
-VNG/ENG testing includes the circulation of warm or cool water through your ear canal.
+A group of tests that measure eye movements as you look at different light patterns and check for signs of balance system dysfunction.
+VNG testing includes the circulation of warm or cool water through your ear canal.
 During the exam, you’ll be asked a series of simple questions while the audiologist records eye movements stimulated by the temperature change.

 The Video Head Impulse Test (vHIT) measures how the eyes move in response to rapid head movements.
 You wear a device on your head that measures eye movements as the audiologist moves your head.
 This test allows assessment of parts of the inner ear that previously were not accessible to objective measurement.

 Comprehensive Approach to Balance Problems